CloudCannon/documentation/_editing/5_front_matter.md

 <img alt="Front matter" src="/img/editing/front_matter/large_text_field.png" class="screenshot">

 ### Boolean
-A Checkbox which can be triggered on or off
+A Checkbox which can be triggered on or off.

 #### Usage
-Set a variable to true or false
+Set a variable to true or false.

 #### Front Matter
 {% highlight liquid %}